Multiomics: Multiomics and machine learning

+Concurrent with the rapid evolution of high-throughput biology, machine learning applications in biomedical data analysis have seen exponential growth.
+The synergy between multi-omics data integration and machine learning has been pivotal in the discovery of novel biomarkers.

+Established statistical frameworks have laid the groundwork for this analysis.
+For instance, the mixOmics project uses sparse Partial Least Squares regression to select features and identify putative biomarkers.
+Similarly, Regularized Generalized Canonical Correlation Analysis offers a unified and flexible framework for integrating heterogeneous data, available via the RGCCA R package.

+Building on these foundations, recent advances have introduced more sophisticated latent variable models.
+Multi Omics Factor Analysis, has emerged as a powerful tool for disentangling sources of variation across diverse data modalities.
+This approach is further extended by MEFISTO which incorporates functional structures to account for temporal or spatial covariates in the data.
+Furthermore, the integration of deep learning has led to methods such as Deep Latent Variable Path Modelling, which captures complex, non-linear dependencies to refine the identification of biomarkers and is able to integrate multiomics with unstructured data such as complex images.

 Multiomics in health and disease

-Overview of phases 1 and 2 of the human microbiome project.
+Overview of phases 1 and 2 of the Human Microbiome Project (HMP).

 Multiomics currently holds a promise to fill gaps in the understanding of human health and disease, and many researchers are working on ways to generate and analyze disease-related data.
 The applications range from understanding host-pathogen interactions and infectious diseases, cancer, to understanding better chronic and complex non-communicable diseases and improving personalized medicine.

 Integrated Human Microbiome Project

 The second phase of the $170 million Human Microbiome Project was focused on integrating patient data to different omic datasets, considering host genetics, clinical information and microbiome composition.
 The phase one focused on characterization of communities in different body sites.
 Phase 2 focused in the integration of multiomic data from host & microbiome to human diseases.
 Specifically, the project used multiomics to improve the understanding of the interplay of gut and nasal microbiomes with type 2 diabetes, gut microbiomes and inflammatory bowel disease and vaginal microbiomes and pre-term birth.